elastic/apm-agent-java/apm-agent-api/README.md

 If the agent is enabled,
 it injects the actual implementation when the `co.elastic.apm.api.ElasticApm` class is loaded.

+If the agent should be disabled (e.g. because of a problem or because this environment should not be monitored), the application just has to be (re-)started without the `-javaagent` flag.
+No need to remove the calls to the public API from the code first.

 ## Public API vs internal API
 Why do we need a separate public API?